shipengfei92/startupjing.github.io/_posts/blog/2014-08-22-CompNetworkWeekOne.md

 Enable automated information procesing across different parties;
 * For Connect computers to physical world:
 Gathering sensor data and manipulate the world

+### Concepts

+* Statistical Multiplexing:
+Sharing of network bandwidth between users according to the statistics of their demand;
+Userful because users are mostly idle and their traffic is bursty;
 * Value of connectivity:
 Value of a network of n nodes is proportional to n^2;
 Large network is more valuable than small one

 ## Network components